underscoredotspace/ng-cleantoast/README.md

 ### Tests
 Jasmine tests are included in the tests folder, or you can run the tests (for the current repository code) [here](https://underscoredotspace.github.io/ng-cleantoast/tests).

+### Issues/Ideas
+Please log any [issues or suggestions](https://github.com/underscoredotspace/ng-cleantoast/issues)!
+I aim to keep this as simple as possible, while providing the key features you expect of your toasts.